Sgrahminator/follow_the_rainbow_travels/README.md

  - Features straightforward login and registration forms with clearly outlined benefits for joining the community.
  - Emphasizes the platform's commitment to safety, privacy, and respectful interactions.
  - Login being the usual Email and Password (hashed) form.
- - Registration will have Name (First and Last), Username (a user created name for themselves), Pronouns (a drop down of options - He/Him, She/Her, They/Them), Membership Type (radio button choice of LGTBQIA+ or Ally), Email, Password (hashed), and Confirm Password (confirm).
+ - Registration will have Name (First and Last), Username (a unique user created name for themselves), Pronouns (a drop down of options - 'He/Him', 'She/Her', 'They/Them', 'He/They', 'She/They', 'Other'), Membership Type (radio button choice of LGBTQIA+ or Ally), Email, Password (hashed), and Confirm Password.
  - Once logged in the user will direct/route to the Home Page ("/home").
  - Typically the home page would be the main route ("/"), in this case the login/registration page is the main route ("/") - users can not see anything within the website unless they're registered and logged in.

-*All pages except the login/registration page will have this at the top of their pages* Top of page:
-"Discover and Share LGBTQIA+ Friendly Spots with Confidence — Your Safe Harbor in an Open World"

-Top of page Navigation: Quick-access tabs for Home, About, Categories, Safety Tips, Ally Corner, and Profile circle/spot.
-- Each button/tab will route/direct to it's respective page.
-- The profile circle/spot will display the users chosen profile image and when clicked on it will have 3 options.
-1. A link to the users profile page
-2. A link for Support/Contact us
-3. A Logout link
- - Quick-Access tabs will be Home, Categories, About, Safety Tips, and Ally Corner.
-          - These navigation tabs will be at the top of every page except the Login and Registration page.
-          - Inline with the Quick Access tabs will be a profile circle.
-          - This circle when clicked on will drop down 3 options, Profile Page, Support/Contact Us, and Logout.
-          - Profile page will direct to the user in session's profile page, Support/Contact Us will direct to a Contact Us Page, and Logout will logout the user in session directing the user to the login registration page.

-Home Page ("/home"): The main page users/members see once they login - also one of the tab views from the quick-access tabs.
+Home Page ("/home"): This is the main page users/members see once they login
- - It will have 3 sections that highlight 3 different things
+ - It will have 3 sections that highlight 3 different things and a section to create a new submission.
- - 1. top reviewed submissions 2. top reviewers 3. newest additions.
+ - The 3 sections of highlights1. top reviewed submissions 2. top reviews 3. newest additions.
- - Each section will have a "See All" option that will direct to page with a full display of all submissions in that category.
+ - Each section will have a "See All" option that will direct to page with a full display of all submissions and their reviews in that category.
- - There will be a place for users to create their own submission.
+ - The place for users to create their own submission(s).
-    - User Submissions: Users can submit a city, a country, a company, an event, an accommodation, an adventure/vacation, etc. with details like the name of the place/event/ect., address or area, and a brief description including why they think it's LGBTQIA+ friendly, optional photo(s).
+    - User Submissions: Users can submit a submission in one or multiple of the following categories: 'Accommodations', 'Bars/Nightlife', 'Cruises', 'Events', 'Restaurants', 'Shopping', 'Vacations/Adventures' with details: the name of the place/event/ect., the category or categories it's a part of, the address or area (country, state, city, region), a brief description including why they think it's LGBTQIA+ friendly, an optional photo(s) section, a spot to mark if a submission is LGBTQIA+ owned or not, and a star rating of 1 through 7 for the submission they are submitting.
-    - Submissions are how we grow the site and grow recognition for places/events/areas/etc
+    - Submissions are how we grow the site and grow recognition for places/events/areas/safe-spaces/community-friendly/etc
-    - Once submitted users can then rate the review on a 1 to 5 star rating
+    - Once submitted other users can then rate the review on a 1 to 7 star rating as well as leave comments and/or an optional photo(s) of their experience there.
-    - Once a specific place/event/area/etc is submitted any other submissions of the same place/event/area/etc will attach to one another
+    - Submissions and reviews are 2 separate things that are also attached to eachother, Every review has to be attached to a submission.
+Each submission will have the ability to have multiple reviews on it.
+    - Submissions are created by 1 user and reviews are created by other users in regards to the original users submission.

 About Page ("/about"): A detailed explanation of how the page came to be with the rules emphasized about being respectful and no bullying.
  - An "About Pride Worldwide" section